micmejia/bible-dump/NKJV/Ezekiel/Ezek 41.md

 ###### 1
-Then he brought me into the [^a]sanctuary and measured the doorposts, six cubits wide on one side and six cubits wide on the other side--the width of the tabernacle.
+Then he brought me into the sanctuary and measured the doorposts, six cubits wide on one side and six cubits wide on the other side--the width of the tabernacle.

 ###### 2
 The width of the entryway _was_ ten cubits, and the side walls of the entrance _were_ five cubits on this side and five cubits on the other side; and he measured its length, forty cubits, and its width, twenty cubits.